 - Brand integrity and legacy, reinforced by decades of top-tier scores and consistent winemaking

-With new Harlan family projects (Bond, Promontory) reinforcing the brand’s elite image, the original estate label remains the centerpiece for long-term investment.
+With new Harlan family projects like Bond and Promontory reinforcing the brand’s elite image, the original estate label stays the centerpiece for long-term investment.
+The ecosystem around Harlan only strengthens the flagship.

-In summary, Harlan Estate Cabernet Sauvignon offers unrivaled pedigree, market performance, and global cachet—making it one of the most reliable fine wine investments of 2025.
+Harlan Estate Cabernet Sauvignon offers unrivaled pedigree, market performance, and global cachet.
+As a reliable fine wine investment heading into 2026, it belongs at the top of your list.

 Promontory Napa Valley Cabernet Sauvignon